CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

-Conversion from a type T to an output with element type U is permitted if T is an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the/* Release of eeacms/www-devel:18.2.10 */ conversion from V or T to U.
+Conversion from a type T to an output with element type U is permitted if T is an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.

 ### Type Unification